 Anyone wishing to know more about their project can contact them directly at: [email protected]

 Let's go back to talk about Burmese coffee.

-What we propose is the only one of the three batches produced this year to be processed with a particular Honey method which involves carbonic maceration of the fruits.
-The coffee cherries, of the Red Catuai variety, are harvested by 51 women from the village of Nwar Ban Gyi and processed within 18 hours of harvesting.
-After a selection in floating tanks, the whole cherries are placed in a 500-liter fermentation tank filled with water with a one-way valve to allow gas to escape.
-After 48 hours of fermentation, the saturated water creates foam which begins to come out of the valve; this is the moment that indicates the end of fermentation.
-The cherries are then sent to the pulping plant where 75% of the mucilage is removed from the grain which is now ready for drying in 12/14 days.
+What we propose is the only one of the three lots produced this year.
+It is processed with an anaerobic fermentation of the fruits carried out partly dry and partly with water.
+The 51 women from the village of Nwar Ban Gyi harvest the Red Catuai coffee cherries and process them within 18 hours of harvesting.
+After a selection in flotation tanks, they place some of the whole cherries inside 500-liter fermentation tanks filled with water and with a unidirectional valve that allows the escape of gas.
+After 48 hours of fermentation, the now saturated water creates foam that begins to come out of the valve.
+This is the moment that indicates the end of the fermentation.